 - a.
-Hiring new officers, which includes filling existing officer vacancies that are no longer funded in your agency's budget due to state, local, or Bureau of Indian Affairs (BIA) budget cuts; - b.
-Rehiring officers who had already been laid off at the time of grant application as a result of state, local, or BIA budget cuts; and/or - c.
-Rehiring officers who were, at the time of grant application, scheduled to be laid off on a specific future date as a result of state, local, or BIA budget cuts.
+Hiring new officers, which includes filling existing officer vacancies that are no longer funded in your agency's budget.
+All officers hired under this category must be military veterans.
+Under this program, a military veteran is defined as an individual who has served on active duty at any time in the armed forces for a period of more than 180 consecutive days, any part of which occurred on or after September 11, 2001, and who has been discharged or released from active duty in the armed forces under honorable conditions; - b.
+Rehiring officers laid off by any jurisdiction as a result of state, local, or Bureau of Indian Affairs (BIA) budget cuts; and/or - c.
+Rehiring officers who were, at the time of grant application, scheduled to be laid off (by your jurisdiction) on a specific future date as a result of state, local, or BIA budget cuts.

-If your agency's local fiscal conditions have changed and your agency needs to change one or more of the funded hiring categories, your agency should request a post-award grant modification to receive prior approval before spending CHP funding under the new category.
+If your agency's local fiscal conditions have changed and your agency needs to change one or more of the funded hiring categories, your agency should request a post-award grant modification and receive prior approval before spending CHP funding under the new category.

-The Financial Clearance Memorandum (FCM), included in your award package, specifies the amount of COPS Hiring Program funds awarded to your agency for officer salaries and approved benefits.
-Please note that the salary and benefit costs requested in your original application may have been updated or corrected from the original version submitted to the COPS Office.
+The Financial Clearance Memorandum (FCM), included in your award package, specifies the amount of COPS Hiring Program funds awarded to your agency for officer salaries and approved fringe benefits.
+Please note that the salary and fringe benefit costs requested in your original application may have been updated or corrected from the original version submitted to the COPS Office.
 You should carefully review your Final Funding Memorandum (FFM), which is also included in your award package.
 The FFM contains the final officer salary and fringe benefit categories and amounts for which your agency was approved.
 You will note that some costs may have been adjusted or removed.
-Your agency may only be reimbursed for the approved cost categories that are documented within the FFM, up to the amounts specified in the FCM.
-Your agency may not use CHP funds for any costs that are not identified as allowable in the Final Funding Memorandum and Financial Clearance Memorandum.
+Your agency may only be reimbursed for the approved cost categories that are documented within the FFM, up to the amounts specified in the FFM.
+Your agency may not use CHP funds for any costs that are not identified as allowable in the Financial Clearance Memorandum and Final Funding Memorandum.